ow2-proactive/catalog-client/README.md

         BucketControllerApi apiInstance = new BucketControllerApi(defaultClient);
         String sessionID = "sessionID_example"; // String | sessionID
-        String owner = "owner_example"; // String | The name of the user who owns the Bucket String kind = "kind_example"; // String | The kind(s) of objects that buckets must contain.<br />Multiple kinds can be specified using comma separators
+        String owner = "owner_example"; // String | The name of the user who owns the Bucket String tenant = "tenant_example"; // String | The name of the tenant that has access to the Bucket String kind = "kind_example"; // String | The kind(s) of objects that buckets must contain.<br />Multiple kinds can be specified using comma separators
         String contentType = "contentType_example"; // String | The Content-Type of objects that buckets must contain String objectTag = "objectTag_example"; // String | The tag of objects that buckets must contain